 “I invite all of the Samford community to join us in using this incident as an impetus for promoting mutual respect among all people,” Kimrey said in the statement.

-Samford SGA Press Secretary Abbie Brown said the SGA president will make a statement tomorrow after speaking directly with the students involved.
+Samford SGA Press Secretary Abbie Brown said the SGA president will make a statement Friday after speaking directly with those directly involved.
+[Ed. note: That statement is available here.]

 The students in question were reached out to for a response, but declined to comment on this story.